Live healthier this year with inspiration from Serena Williams, Jennifer Lopez, Chris Pratt and more

 She also spoke about the importance of staying positive.
 "You have to be your biggest cheerleader, especially if you're feeling you're not doing everything right — or even if you are doing everything right but things aren't working out for you," she added.
 Recently, Williams even tried out a little boxing with Mike Tyson to mix things up, and she's recommending her favorite health and fitness gear for 2020 in her Amazon store.

-Withings Body Smart Scale ($95, originally $99.95; amazon.com)
+Withings Body+ Smart Scale ($95, originally $99.95; amazon.com)

 Gear up: This full body composition scale, which has over 4,000 reviews and an average rating of 4 stars on Amazon, monitors your weight, body fat, water percentage, and muscle and bone mass.
 (Need to find the scale that's right for you?
 Our guide can help.)